An Introduction to Flow Matching and Diffusion Models: Flow Matching

 which, by the conditions we imposed on $\alpha_t$ and $\beta_t$, fulfills

 where we have used the fact that a normal distribution with zero variance and mean $\dap$ is just $\delta_{\dap}$.
 Therefore, this choice of $p_t(x|\dap)$ fulfills \cref{eq:interpolating_condition_conditional_path} for $\pinit=\mathcal{N}(0,I_d)$ and is therefore a valid conditional interpolating path.
-The Gaussian conditional probability path has several useful properties which makes it especially amenable to our goals, and because of this we will use it as our prototypical example of a conditional probability path for the rest of the section.
 In \cref{fig:noising_image}, we illustrate its application to an image.
 We can express sampling from the marginal path $p_t$ as:

 Intuitively, the above procedure adds more noise for lower $t$ until time $t=0$, at which point there is only noise.
-In \cref{fig:cond_marginal_path_histograms}, we plot an example of such an interpolating path between Gaussian noise and a simple data distribution. \end{examplebox}
+In \cref{fig:cond_marginal_path_histograms}, we plot an example of such an interpolating path. \end{examplebox}